OpenEvalProject/evals/manuscripts/elife-75382/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/75382/elife-75382-fig6-v2.jpg)

 **Figure 6.:** (A) The schematics present the approach used to test whether partial lmn-1 inactivation in plk-1ts embryos expressing GFP::LEM-2 and mCherry::EMR-1 is sufficient to restore membrane gap formation.
 (B) Spinning disk confocal micrographs of wild-type or plk-1ts early embryos expressing mCherry::EMR-1 and GFP::LEM-2 exposed mock RNAi (ctrl) or lmn-1(RNAi).
 All panels are at the same magnification.
 Scale bar, 10 μm.
 (C) Percentage of embryos presenting zero- (green bars), one- (orange bars), or two- (red bars) paired nuclei at the two-cell stage upon exposure to mock RNAi (ctrl) or lmn-1(RNAi).
 The number of embryos analyzed (n) is indicated on the graph and was collected from three independent experiments.
-(D) Working model: temporal coordination between lamina depolymerization, chromosome alignment, and mitotic spindle elongation is required for pronuclear envelopes scission and parental genomes unification in the early Caenorhabditis elegans embryo.Figure 6—source data 1.plk-1(or683ts) embryos, expressing GFP::LEM-2, and mCherry::EMR-1 presenting zero-, one-, or two-paired nuclei at the two-cell stage upon exposure to mock RNAi (ctrl) or lmn-1(RNAi).
+(D) Working model: temporal coordination between lamina depolymerization, chromosome alignment, and mitotic spindle elongation is required for pronuclear envelopes scission and parental genomes unification in the early Caenorhabditis elegans embryo.

 To monitor pronuclear envelopes scission in plk-1ts mutant embryos, we constructed a plk-1ts strain co-expressing GFP::LEM-2 and mCherry::EMR-1 (EMERIN), which both localize to the inner nuclear envelope and directly interact with the lamina (Figure 6A).
 We then used spinning disk confocal microscopy to monitor pronuclear membranes configuration in one-cell embryos.
 As reported previously, pronuclear envelopes scission between the pronuclei was totally prevented in plk-1ts embryos at restrictive temperature (Rahman et al., 2020; Rahman et al., 2015).
 However, partial RNAi-mediated lmn-1 inactivation was sufficient to restore pronuclear envelopes scission (Figure 6B). lmn-1 inactivation also suppressed the paired nuclei phenotype of plk-1ts embryos in these conditions (Figure 6C, Figure 6—source data 1), as reported previously (Rahman et al., 2015; Martino et al., 2017). lmn-1 inactivation not only restored membrane scission and the shape of the pronuclei, but also the normal localization of LEM-2 and EMR-1.